moodlehq/moodle-plugin-ci/docs/CodeCoverage.md

 Currently, code coverage is only generated for builds that are running on PHP7 or later.
 Code coverage generation is significantly faster and easier to produce in PHP7.

+Code coverage will now automatically fallback between `pcov` => `xdebug` => `phpdbg`, using the "best" one available in the system.
+Still, if needed to, any of them can be forced, given all their requirements are fulfilled, using the following new options of the 'phpunit' command: `--coverage-pcov`, `--coverage-xdebug` or `--coverage-phpdbg`.

 The way you generate code coverage is to use one of the coverage options on the `phpunit` command.
 The currently available options are `--coverage-text` and `--coverage-clover`.
 The easiest way to start generating code coverage is to use the text option as that gets printed in the Travis CI logs.
 Example: